chrisfrank/molecular/README.md

 ## Usage (Generic)

 You can use Molecular with any CSS framework, in any Ruby app.

-Let's quickly style a button, using [one from tachyons.css][button] as a guide.
+In broad strokes, here's how to style a button with Molecular, using example CSS classes from [tachyons.css][button].

-### Step 1: Create a Compound
+### Step 1: Create a Molecular::Compound

 Somewhere in your app: